kuanjiang2077/LeetCode-in-Golang/README.md

 # LeetCode-in-Golang
-Mostly easy and medium questions, rarely hard questions
+Mostly easy and medium questions, but rarely hard questions